 It’s important, as it contributes to instability and weakness of the core, which is why MUTU System tackles it.
 But it’s not IT.
 And if you tackle diastasis in isolation, you’ll never get the tummy you want.

-When is diastasis recti a problem?
+When is Diastasis Recti considered severe and a real problem?

 If you have pain from Diastasis Recti, it’s a problem.
 If your back hurts, if your abs or core feel unstable, weak or like you’re ‘falling out at the front’… if your trunk can’t do what you want it to do.

 It may be related to bladder or pelvic floor weakness.
 66% of women with diastasis recti have some level of pelvic floor dysfunction**.